liorerez7/mtaCoin/README.md

 It was developed on **Linux** through Ubuntu on VMware.
 The miner and server processes communicate via named pipes (FIFO) to mine and verify blocks in the blockchain.

+This project simulates a basic blockchain network for educational purposes, focusing on multi-process inter-process communication, block mining, and validation on a Linux system.

 ## Components:

 ### 1. Miner: